xjtuyanshi/CarND-Traffic-Sign-Classifier-Project/README.md

 * test set accuracy of 0.970

 If an iterative approach was chosen:
-I basiclly just modified leNet structure and just tested different padding size and I found 5X5 is good size to use.
+I basically just modified leNet structure and just tested different padding size and I found 5X5 is good size to use.
 Then I referenced some other existing models and articles, I noticed I could add dropout to prevent overfitting.
 However, initially, the results are still not that good(~85% test accuracy).I noticed I could change the data preprocessing method to improve the accuracy.
 After using new normalization method, the test accuray rate significantly improved to 94%.
 However, when I tested it with some real world images, it only has ~20 % accuracy rate, then later I decided to add the data augmentation to improve the robustness of the model.
 Fortunately, the model test accuracy rate improved to 97% and real world accuracy rate imporved to 50%.
 A big jump!
 If a well known architecture was chosen: